SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 The previous walkthrough demonstrated how to create a simple task and configure its properties.
 However, sometimes the default options might not meet your needs.
 For example, consider a task that asks someone to review a document.
 Upon reviewing the draft document, the reviewer should exercise one of two options: send the draft document back to the author for revision, or forward the document to the editor.
 Unfortunately, neither of the default options ( **Approved** and **Rejected**) meets the reviewers needs.
 More appropriate options would be "Return to Author" and "Proceed to Editor".

-When creating workflows using either SharePoint Designer 2013 or Visual Studio 2012, you can create custom workflow tasks that include custom task outcomes.
+When creating workflows using either SharePoint Designer 2013 or Visual Studio, you can create custom workflow tasks that include custom task outcomes.
 To do this, you create a custom task as a special content type and then add a custom site column that defines the outcomes you desire.
 You can derive the custom column from the field type called **OutcomeChoice**, which is a choice field.

 This approach can pose a challenge, however, in that the content type that the custom task is derived from is the **Workflow Task (SharePoint)** content type, which includes the default **TaskOutcome** site column that contains the **Approved** and **Rejected** options.
 However, you can work around the default setting by removing the **TaskOutcome** column from the custom task content type and ensure it isn't present in the workflow task list.
 Otherwise, it would result in showing multiple options.
 For example, consider a custom outcome that had two options, "Red Pill" and "Blue Pill."
 If the default outcome isn't removed, then the users completing the task would be presented with all available outcome options, as shown in Figure 14, even if those outcome options don't apply.